XiaLab/dataviz/README.md

 ### Usage & Example

-XXLibrary is easy to use for iOS developers.
+VisShare is easy to use for iOS developers.
 There are 4 major steps.

 #### Prepare Bioinformatics Data